Skip links

 Key Provisions Of The Drugs And Cosmetics Act

-As per the establishment of CDSCO, there are various key provisions for the Act of Drugs and Cosmetics Act. such as:
+As per the establishment of the CDSCO guideline, there are various key provisions for the Act of Drugs and Cosmetics. such as:

-• Regulation of Import, Manufacture, and Sale: The Act establishes strict guidelines for the import, distribution, and manufacturing of drugs and cosmetics in India.
-Businesses that want to function in these sectors must comply with the standards and regulations mandated by the Act.
+• Regulation of cosmetics in India for Import, Manufacture, and Sale: The Act establishes strict CDSCO guidelines for the import, distribution, and manufacturing of drugs and cosmetics in India.
+Businesses that want to function in these sectors must comply with the cosmetic safety standards and regulations mandated by the Act.

 • Licensing and Approval: Before the manufacturing and distribution of cosmetics and drugs, it is mandatory to obtain a license from the state licensing authority.
 The Central Drugs Standard Control Organization (CDSCO) and State Drug Control Authorities enforce this licensing process.

-• Quality Control and Testing: According to the Drugs and Cosmetics Act, it is compulsory to conduct laboratory testing to ensure that products meet the required safety and efficacy standards.
-If any product fails the quality test it can be banned from sale.
+• Quality Control and Testing: According to the CDSCO Act, it is compulsory to conduct laboratory testing to ensure that products meet the required safety and efficacy standards.
+If any product fails the quality test, it can be banned from sale.

 • Banning of Harmful Drugs and Cosmetics: If a drug or cosmetic poses a risk to public health, the government has the authority to ban its production and sale.
 Various drugs have been prohibited under this Act due to serious side effects or ineffective results.